toomuchdesign/openapi-ts-json-schema/README.md

 Generated JSON schema path names get escaped in order to be valid file system names.

 Circular `$ref`s can be technically resolved with "import" `refHandling` option.
-But TS will stop the type recursion and type the schema as `any`.
+But TS will stop the type recursion and type the schema as `any` (error `ts(7022)`).
 See [relevant tests](https://github.com/toomuchdesign/openapi-ts-json-schema/blob/master/test/circularReference.test.ts).

 Take a look at the [Developer's notes](./docs/developer-notes.md) for a few more in-depth explanations.